tovaperlman/ITU_Project/itu-project/docs/datagat.md

 # Data Gathering

-Utku did a lot of work on this.
-Yay Utku!!

 ## Internal Data
 1. Surveys from ITU for Brazil and Thailand <br></br>
     The target variable for our modeling was the proportion of a population around a particular school that was connected to the internet.
 It therefore ranged from 0-1, with 0 being zero percent connected and 100 being 100% connected to the internet.
 We chose to measure this on a school level as one of our objectives, through working with UNICEF, was to detect schools that could be connected to the internet and further serve the community they are located.